 Deborah Adler’s career as a glassblower spans nearly two decades.
-She spent 15 years working around New York City from the studios of UrbanGlass in Brooklyn and GlassRoots in Newark, New Jersey.
-She developed several bodies of work, exhibiting them at SOFA in Chicago and New York, and nationally in numerous galleries, museum shops, and craft shows.
-In 2015, she left New York City to work as a studio assistant in Wanganui, New Zealand before relocating to Seattle, WA.
-Currently Deborah assists many glass artists in the Seattle area while remaining focused on the design and production of her own work.
+Adler spent fifteen years in New York City working from the studios of UrbanGlass in Brooklyn and GlassRoots in Newark, New Jersey.
+She has exhibited at SOFA in Chicago and New York, nationally in numerous galleries, museum shops, and craft shows.
+Adler was lead gaffer on teams fabricating work for a number of prominent contemporary lighting designers.
+In 2015, she left New York City to work as a studio assistant in Wanganui, New Zealand before relocating to Seattle, Washington.

 Courtney Branam approaches his practice for tradition and technique balanced by modern use of form and color.
 He works as a freelance glass blower in the Seattle area, received the 2013 People's Choice Award at Tacoma Museum of Glass Red Hot Auction and has taught at UrbanGlass, Brooklyn; Appalachian Center for Craft, Tennessee; Pittsburgh Glass Center and China Academy of Arts in Hangzhou, China.
 Branam’s work can be found at Vetri International in Seattle and Hawk Galleries in Columbus, Ohio.